Apple has reined in financial expectations as a result of the effects of the coronavirus outbreak (aka COVID-19).

 President Donald Trump has complained about Apple's reliance on China for manufacturing.
 Now it looks like coronavirus has given Apple a reason to regret its dependance on the country.

-Apple heavily relies on China for manufacturing.
-According to Nikkei Asian Review, "Of Apple's top 200 suppliers, about 75% of them had at least one production site in China, and 22% have three or more in the country."
+Apple relies heavily on China for manufacturing.
+"Of Apple's top 200 suppliers, about 75% of them had at least one production site in China," reports Nikkei Asian Review, "and 22% have three or more in the country."

 Apple's iPhone manufacturing partner sites are located outside the Hubei province where the coronavirus first took hold, according to Apple.
-But factories all over China were forced to close for an extended period following Chinese New Year and are only now starting to open again.
-Even those that have reopened are facing limited staffing due to workers from outside the region not being able to return to work.
+But factories all over China were forced to close for an extended period following Chinese New Year.
+And those that have reopened are facing limited staffing due to workers from outside the region not being able to return to work.

-According to a Nikkei report in February 2020, Apple's suppliers are operating at around 30% to 50% of capacity.
+According to a Nikkei report in February 2020, Apple's suppliers were operating at around 30% to 50% of capacity.

 One of Apple's key manufacturing partners, Foxconn, is based 300 miles from the centre of the outbreak.
 On 20 February Foxconn said it had "cautiously" resumed production at its facilities in China, according to a Reuters report.
 This followed delays reopening those factories due to concerns about conditions there, with staff working closely on production lines and sleeping in dormitories.

 Perhaps in a bid to reduce its reliance on China, a report on 19 February indicated that Apple had moved production of the AirPods, iPad and Apple Watch to Taiwan.
 The report in Taiwan News cited reports in am730 and DigiTimes.

 Apple issued a change to its sales outlook for the quarter ending 31 March 2020 on 17 February, citing the impact of coronavirus.
 This came just a few weeks after releasing its first quarter financial results on 28 January.